GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/install.md

 ### 3. Run `setup.py`

 Configuration is completed by running the `setup.py` script.
-This generates certificates, salt values, and renders configuration files.
+This generates certificates, salt values and renders configuration files.

 ```
 # cd /install/community-edition-setup